jserv/mini-arm-os/README.md

 ### STEP 2
 Introducing your CMSIS for your target, where it should be in the [mbed repo](https://github.com/ARMmbed/mbed-os/tree/master/cmsis).

-For example, the CMSIS for STM32F429i-discovery could be found [here](https://github.com/ARMmbed/mbed-os/tree/master/targets/TARGET_STM/TARGET_STM32F4/TARGET_DISCO_F429ZI).
+For example, the CMSIS for STM32F429i-discovery could be found [here](https://github.com/ARMmbed/mbed-os/tree/master/targets/TARGET_STM/TARGET_STM32F4/TARGET_STM32F429xI).

 We only need ".h" files, do not copy any ".c" files.

-Put the header files into `cmsis/LPCexample_device`.
+Put the header files into `cmsis/f429discoexample_device`.

-[cmsis](https://github.com/JaredCJR/cmsis) is a submodule in this project,maintianed by [Jia-Rung Chang](https://github.com/JaredCJR).
+[cmsis](https://github.com/TibaChang/cmsis) is a submodule in this project, maintianed by [Tiba Chang](https://github.com/TibaChang).

 `NOTE:`
 You may encounter some error messages during building binary for your target.